Aryna Sabalenka: 2021: Doubles No. 1, singles No. 2

-2022: WTA Finals runner-up, second US Open semifinal
+2022: WTA Finals runner-up, US Open semifinal

-Sabalenka began season at the 2022 Adelaide International 1 as the second seed.
-After a first-round bye Sabalenka lost in the second round in straight sets to Kaja Juvan.
+Sabalenka began her season at the 2022 Adelaide International 1 as the second seed.
+After a first-round bye, Sabalenka lost in the second round in straight sets to Kaja Juvan.
 Sabalenka served 18 double faults to five aces.
-Next, Sabalenaka received a wildcard to enter the Adelaide International 2 and was seeded top, but lost her first round to a qualifier, world No. 93 Rebecca Peterson, in three sets.
-Once again Sabalenka struggled with her serve, recording 21 double faults for the match.
+Next, Sabalenka received a wildcard to enter the Adelaide International 2 and was seeded top, but lost her first round to a qualifier, world No. 93 Rebecca Peterson, in three sets.
+Once again, Sabalenka struggled with her serve, recording 21 double faults for the match.

 She entered the Australian Open as the second seed.

-Sabalenka's serving struggles continued, but she managed to dig out three-set wins against world No. 128 Storm Sanders, No. 100 Wang Xinyu and No. 41 Markéta Vondroušová to advance to the fourth round for the second time in her career.
+Sabalenka's serving struggles continued, but she managed to dig out three-set wins against world No. 128 Storm Sanders, No. 100 Wang Xinyu, and No. 41 Markéta Vondroušová to advance to the fourth round for the second time in her career.
 She faced off against giant-killer Kaia Kanepi, who had defeated the 16th seed Angelique Kerber in the first round.
-Kanepi prevailed in a tight three-set match, which ended in a third set super-tiebreak.
+Kanepi prevailed in a tight three-set match, which ended in a third-set super-tiebreak.
 Sabalenka managed to save four match points during the match, but also served 15 double faults to Kanepi's four.

-She found some form reaching quarterfinals at the Qatar Open beating Alizé Cornet and Jil Teichmann, before losing to the eventual champion Iga Świątek in the semifinals.
-Following early exits in Indian Wells, Miami and Charleston, she reached her first final of 2022 at the Women’s Stuttgart Open, defeating Bianca Andreescu, world No. 6 Anett Kontaveit and Paula Badosa, the new world No. 2, eventually losing to world No. 1, Świątek, again.
+She found her form, reaching the quarterfinals at the Qatar Ladies Open, beating Alizé Cornet and Jil Teichmann, before losing to the eventual champion Iga Świątek in the semifinals.
+Following early exits in Indian Wells, Miami and Charleston, she reached her first final of 2022 at the Stuttgart Open, defeating Bianca Andreescu, world No. 6 Anett Kontaveit and Paula Badosa, the new world No. 2, eventually losing to world No. 1, Świątek, again.
 Entering as the defending champion at the Madrid Open, Sabalenka was knocked out by Amanda Anisimova in the first round.
 At the Italian Open, after defeating Zhang Shuai, Amanda Anisimova, and Jessica Pegula, she lost to Świątek in the semifinals for the third time in 2022.
-At the French Open, Sabalenka lost in the third round to Camila Giorgi, in three sets.
+At the French Open, Sabalenka lost in the third round to Camila Giorgi in three sets.